Yu Chang Player Props: Red Sox vs. Angels

-On Friday, Yu Chang (coming off going 0-for-3) and the Boston Red Sox play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 7:10 PM ET.
+On Saturday, Yu Chang (coming off going 0-for-3) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Rays.
+He had a hitless showing in his last game (0-for-3) against the Angels.

 Yu Chang Game Info & Props vs. the Angels